tc39/proposal-temporal/meetings/agenda-minutes-2020-01-13.md

         * Action item: MPT to review the cookbook pull request.
         * Action item: SFC to make the changes for each of the default calendar options, after the cookbook code is checked in.
         * Action item: PDL to ping JNW to land/complete cookbook
-    * [#291](https://github.com/tc39/proposal-temporal/issues/291) Move calendar-specific getters off of Temporal.DateTime.prototype?
+    * [#291](https://github.com/tc39/proposal-temporal/issues/291) Move calendar-specific getters off of Temporal.PlainDateTime.prototype?
         * Related: [#290](https://github.com/tc39/proposal-temporal/issues/290) Should we have calendar-specific internal slots?
         * SFC: There are properties such as dayOfWeek, isLeapYear that call into the calendar code, the question is to move them into a sub-object so that calendars that don't have those properties can
         * PDL: Have them not as properties on the DateTime object at all but as methods of the calendar where you can inquire given a Date or a DateTime?